konantian/NotableNotebooks/notes/Questions.md

 33. Why each layer can only learn one feature?

 34. In DNN, the fully connected layer are at top layer, is that same as start of the processing pipeline?

+35. What's meaning of no simulations to end of the game?